TheOdinProject/curriculum/README.md

+#Hello
+This commit includes my work from the first project (Build a mock google home page and search results page).
+I hope it can be included on the site, I have enjoyed working through the lessons so far and am eager to continue.
+Thanks for providing such a useful tools.

 # Welcome to The Odin Project Curriculum:

 The Odin Project (also known as TOP), is an open-source community for learning full-stack web development.
 Our mission is to provide a comprehensive curriculum to learn web development for free.
 We help our students to learn the skills and build the impressive portfolio of projects they need to get hired as a web developer.